What is the gender pay gap?

 Since 6 April 2017, companies with more than 250 employees are required by law each year to publish their gender pay information, covering pay and bonuses, showing the overall difference between the earnings of men and women.
 Gender Pay differs from Equal Pay as it is concerned with the differences in pay between men and women irrespective of their role; whereas, equal pay deals with the pay differences between men and women who carry out the same or similar jobs.

-The TÜV SÜD Group does not tolerate discrimination and is committed to equal opportunity and promotes diversity, equality, inclusion and belonging, recognizing their importance to its success.
-The following report provides information on the gender pay gap for TÜV SÜD Limited, provides an understanding of the gap and, what we are doing to address it.
+The TÜV SÜD Group does not tolerate discrimination and is committed to equal opportunity.
+We actively promote diversity, equality, inclusion and belonging, recognising their importance to our long-term success.
+This report outlines the gender pay gap for TÜV SÜD Limited, explains the factors influencing the gap, and sets out the actions we are taking to address it.

 What is our gender pay gap?